Retro Gaming & Development Magazines (Games Industry)

 PSi2 Magazine CDs

-Some of the Magazine CDs/DVDs contained Video content on behind the scenes information for upcoming games, such as interviews with developers.
+Some of the Magazine CDs/DVDs contained Video content on behind the scenes information for upcoming games, such as interviews with developers and even yabasic games with source code.

 Issue Number Content